esy/esy/docs/how-it-works.md

 There are multiple levels of caches used by esy.

 > There's no garbage collection mechanism provided at the moment.
 This can be a
-> problem for hosts with little free disk space available.
+> problem for hosts low on free disk space.

 ### Global Installation Cache